Out Run: Development

 Four cabinet designs were released, all of which are equipped with a steering wheel, a stick shift, and acceleration and brake pedals.
 Two of the cabinet designs are upright, the larger of which has force feedback in the steering wheel.
 The other two models are sit-down motion simulator cabinets that resemble the in-game car and use a drive motor to move the main cabinet—turning and shaking according to the onscreen action.
 Both models feature stereo speakers mounted behind the driver's head.
-The arcade system board made specifically for the game is the Sega OutRun, based on the Sega System 16.
+The arcade system board is the Sega OutRun, based on the Sega System 16.
 Suzuki said that he was often unable to make games based on existing hardware and that Sega would have to create a new board.
 He said that his "designs were always 3D from the beginning.
 All the calculations in the system were 3D, even from Hang-On.
 I calculated the position, scale, and zoom rate in 3D and converted it backwards to 2D.
 So I was always thinking in 3D".
-The game achieves its 3D effects using a sprite-scaling technique called Super Scaler technology, as used one year earlier in Hang-On.
+3D effects are achieved using a sprite-scaling technique called Super Scaler technology, as used one year earlier in Hang-On.
 Released in September 1986, Out Runs fast sprite-scaling and 3D motion provide a smoother experience than other contemporary arcade games.

-Suzuki also set about simulating car features that were previously lacking in earlier racing games, so that being a skillful driver in real life would translate to being skillful in the game.
+Suzuki set about simulating car features that were lacking in earlier racing games, so that being a skillful driver in real life would translate to being skillful in the game.
 They simulated features such as horsepower, torque, gear ratios, and tire engineering close to real cars.
 They also added AI assistance for features that were difficult to control, such as drifting.
-For the drifting, they added details such as, if the car's tires grip the road surface too closely, the car's handling becomes too twitchy, something that wasn't appreciated in earlier racing games.
+If the tires grip the road surface too closely, the car's handling becomes twitchy, a feature not included in earlier racing games.